anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ### Encoding hierarchical domain labels in the _Dicionário da Academia de Ciências_

 In the first example we show how to encode an entry which has a sense that has been marked with a domain label and where the domain referred to is part of a hierarchy of domains.
 In this case the entry is for the Portuguese word _cristalografia_ 'crystallography' from the _Dicionário da Academia de Ciências_.
-As the following diagram shows this entry has one sense which is marked with the label MINERALOGIA referring to the domain of mineralogy.
+As the following figure shows this entry has one sense which is marked with the label MINERALOGIA referring to the domain of mineralogy.

 ![Cristalografia Example![cristalografia_DLP](https://user-images.githubusercontent.com/45368069/227588665-33146354-1dd5-4497-9594-f5c1567008e9.png)
 ](Examples/cristalografia_DLP.png "Cristalografia Example")
 <!--![Cristalografia Example](Examples/cristalografia_DLP.png "Cristalografia Example")-->

-Some additional information relevant for our example is that the domain of MINERALOGIA is a subdomain of GEOLOGIA 'geology'  in the _Dicionário da Academia de Ciências_ subject hierarchy and this is in turn a subdomain of CIENCAS DA TERRA 'earth sciences'.
+Some additional information relevant for this example is that the domain of MINERALOGIA is a subdomain of GEOLOGIA 'geology' in the _Dicionário da Academia de Ciências_ subject hierarchy; this, in turn, is a subdomain of CIENCAS DA TERRA 'earth sciences'.

 We can represent these domains and their interrelations as follows using the SKOS vocabulary:

       <http://example.org/class/mineralogia> rdf:type  skos:Concept;
         skos:prefLabel "mineralogia"@pt;